 General Fishing Information

-The Cayuga County section of the Seneca River is stocked annually with approximately 7,600 tiger musky and Cross Lake (Onondaga County) is stocked with 33,500 walleye and 7,200 tiger musky.
+The Cayuga County section of the Seneca River is stocked annually with approximately 7,600 tiger musky and starting in 2015, it will also receive 24,000 walleye.
+Cross Lake (Onondaga County) is stocked with 33,500 walleye and 7,200 tiger musky.
 Due to the large number of locks and dams found on the Seneca River and the water bodies associated with it, some water bodies have been combined.
 Water body definitions can be found under Water Body in the freshwater Fishing Guide.
 A printable PDF overview map can also be viewed by clicking on the map to the left.
 Personally collected baitfish may not be transported between these water bodies.

 Special regulations exist so please review the Special Regulations by County section of your fishing guide.